Discover Australia’s most remote outpost, the Cocos (Keeling) Islands.

 Explore the unique Cocos Malay culture

-Visit Home Island, where a small, unique indigenous population of about 450 Cocos Malay people live.
-Originally brought to the Cocos (Keeling) Islands as slaves and members of the harem of Alexander Hare, an early 19th century English explorer, the Cocos Malay people speak a mixture of English, Malay and Cocos Malay, practise Sunni Islam and maintain their own unique dress code.
-Enjoy a two hour cultural tour to discover Cocos Malay traditions, try basket weaving, learn some Cocos Malay words and visit the museum.
-Cultural tours take place on Tuesdays, Wednesdays and Thursdays; the restaurant is open for lunch daily and dinner only on Wednesdays.
-Consider timing your trip to coincide with the Hari Raya Puasa celebrations that mark the end of the Islamic fasting month of Ramadan, during which you can watch the colourful jukong boat races and join the locals for a traditional march through the kampong villages to share celebratory open feasts.
+Visit Home Island, where a small indigenous population of about 450 Cocos Malay people live.
+Originally brought to the Cocos (Keeling) Islands as slaves and members of the harem of Alexander Hare, an early 19th century English explorer, the Cocos Malay people have maintained a unique culture.
+Enjoy a cultural tour to watch basket weaving, learn some Cocos Malay words and visit the museum.
+Cultural tours take place on Wednesdays.
+Consider timing your trip to coincide with the Hari Raya Puasa celebrations, during which you can watch the colourful jukong boat races and join the locals for a traditional march through the kampong villages to share celebratory open feasts.

 Take a motorised outrigger canoe safari

 Embark on a motorised outrigger canoe safari exploring the southern islands of the huge lagoon, where you'll see lots of marine life, including turtles, dolphins and tropical fish.
 The four to five hour tour departs at different times each day (depending on the tide).
 Your guide will explain the islands' history and unique, diverse culture, and there are plenty of opportunities to go snorkelling and stroll on deserted beaches.

 Spend an idyllic day at Australia's best beach